 This will speed up the process for an editor in case the editor needs independent, translated content.

-Updated by Oliver Hader almost 6 years ago
+Updated by Oliver Hader about 6 years ago

 Using the new copy action means, that the regular overlay handling does not apply (default -> translation) in this case, right?

 Thus, the new split button behavior can create translations that have a localization parent (fallback) and those that don't (copied) - these mix-cases leads to the button always being shown...

 I'm not sure if I already correctly understood the scope and intention of this change...